Attack Path Analysis

 - Target — High-value asset (database, secrets manager, admin access)

-As of Build 85, attack paths are route-confirmed, EPSS-enriched, and cross-environment-aware.
+Infracast attack paths are route-confirmed, EPSS-enriched, and cross-environment-aware.
 A path that looks dangerous on a graph but is blocked by actual routing is no longer surfaced — only real, traversable paths appear.

 Attack Path Categories